Event-driven scheduling

 requirements.txt

 Set the connection to your Amazon SQS queue in your Airflow instance.
-Note that the connection needs to use the connection ID
+Note that the connection needs to include the

 in theextra